EPCCed/Activities/Activities/PostalSort/Readme.md

 # Postal sort

 ## Motivation
-This is an example of a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort) - we have a number of letters with specific postcodes.
+This is an example of a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort) - we have a number of letters with specific postcodes that need to be sorted for delivery.
 We first separate the postcodes into the major components so all of the EH10, EH21 and EH32 get aggregated into an EH box, the TR10, TR21 and TR32 get aggregated into a TR box and so on.
-These are later separated into the individual components.
+These are later separated into the individual components ready for the postman to deliver them.

-Bucket sorts start by separating the numbers into groups – called buckets.
+In general, bucket sorts start by separating the numbers into groups – called buckets.
+In the example below the numbers are first separated into three buckets: numbers below or equal to 10, numbers between 11 and up to and including 20 and over 20.

 ![An example of a bucket sort](imgs/bucket-sort.png)

 The numbers inside each bucket are then sorted.
-Each bucket can be sorted in parallel.
+There are two different stages that can be parallelised and different strategies can be explored to obtain the optimal throughput.

 ## Learning objectives

 * Multiple people sorting will do more than one person in the same time or the same end can be achieved in less time.
-   * Modern parallel computers operate on the same principle.
+   * Modern computers employ parallelism to the same ends.

 ## Equipment